khyejin1231/Deep_learning_tutorial/README.md

 ```

  Train a DL with new architecture and more epochs.
- Next we will increase the number of epochs used in the GBM by setting `epochs=20` (the default is 10).
+ Next we will increase the number of epochs by setting `epochs=20` (the default is 10).
  Increasing the number of epochs in a deep neural net may increase performance of the model, however,
  you have to be careful not to overfit your model to your training data.
-To automatically find the optimal number of epochs,
- you must use H2O's early stopping functionality.
-Unlike the rest of the H2O algorithms, H2O's DL will
- use early stopping by default, so for comparison we will first turn off early stopping.
-We do this in the next example
- by setting `stopping_rounds=0`.
+To automatically find the optimal number of epochs, you must use H2O's early stopping functionality (`stopping_rounds`).
+Unlike the rest of the H2O algorithms, H2O's DL will use early stopping by default, so for comparison we will first turn off early stopping.
+We do this in the next example  by setting `stopping_rounds=0`.

+`epochs`: Specify the number of times to iterate the dataset.
+The value can be a fraction.
+This option defaults to 10.

 ```
  dl_fit2 <- h2o.deeplearning(x = x,